 There are a few sites that allow you to buy all of the same tickets for French trains and that take foreign cards.

 We have found that the best train platform for France overall is Trainline.
-It accepts Visa, MasterCard, American Express, Apple Pay and PayPal, and does so flawlessly.
+It accepts Visa, MasterCard, American Express, Apple Pay, and PayPal, and does so flawlessly.
 Payment works like any normal website, and you immediately receive a completely comprehensible email with your itinerary and receipt.
 Ticket prices are pulled dynamically to reflect those offered at any particular time by the SNCF system.
-Unfortunately, those outside of Euro countries are often charged a small booking fee, but it’s usually only about 3%.
+Unfortunately, there is generally a small booking fee of a few euros.

 Trainline is a particularly ideal way for Americans, Canadians, Australians, and others to avoid the hassle and problems that can come from using their national credit cards (with pin and chip, or without) in trying to purchase tickets from the randomly dysfunctional SNCF website.
 Trainline also avoids the problems of retrieving and printing pre-purchased tickets from ornery French train station machines.
 All French train tickets from Trainline are E-tickets and do not need to be mailed.

-Another option for tickets in France is Loco2, whose website is also clean and easy to use.
+Another option for tickets in France is RailEurope.co.uk, whose website is also clean and easy to use.
 It accepts MasterCard, Visa, Visa Electron, Maestro, and PayPal.
 It doesn’t offer Ouigo (low-cost budget routes) train tickets however.
-The big advantage to Loco2 is that there are no booking fees; the prices are the same as those offered at any particular point in time by the SNCF itself on its websites and in its stations.
-We have noticed the Loco2 seems to round up to the nearest euro or half-euro, however.
+Like Trainline, prices are the same as those offered at any particular point in time by the SNCF itself on its websites and in its stations, but there’s also a small booking fee.

 Ouigo Ticket Purchases Blocked from Outside Europe (and Even Parts of Europe)

-The SNCF’s French budget trains Ouigo system is blocking credit cards from certain countries from purchasing tickets.
+The SNCF’s French budget trains Ouigo system is still blocking credit cards from certain countries from purchasing tickets at all, through any website.
 This means that even those booking through Trainline’s system get blocked by Ouigo if they are using a credit card from certain countries.